hakanonymos/botnet-browser-chrome/README.md

 4) publish your extension one chrome web store or adon mozilla

 # waring !!!!!!!
+# skype,whatsapp Email : hakanonymos@hotmail.com # ICQ : hakanonymos # whatsapp  +1 315 636 6596 (fake whatsapp )
+this is older version of javascript but new version php,if you need a fud version contact me
 # I am in no way responsible for your actions, you risk going to prison
-# skype et Emai : hakanonymos@hotmail.com
-# ICQ : hakanonymos
-# whatsapp  +1 315 636 6596
-this is older version of javascript but new version php,if you need a fud version contact me